exercism/v3/languages/python/exercises/concept/strings/.docs/hints.md

 ### 3. Reformat a log line

 Strings are immutable, but can be combined together to make new strings, or have elements replaced.
+This goal can be accomplished by using string methods, or operators like `+` or `+=` (which are overloaded to work with strings).
 Python also has a concept of string formatting, like many other languages.

  - https://docs.python.org/3/library/stdtypes.html#str.join